snow884/agentic-short-video-generation/README.md

 The primary goal is to automate the research → generation → publish workflow so creators can quickly produce timely, engaging short-form videos.

+## Published Channel

+- 🎬 **TikTok:** https://www.tiktok.com/@americanaireacts0 — Videos created by this codebase.
+Follow for published clips and updates 📱🔗

 ## High-level workflow

 1. Discover and research events, topics, and sources on the internet.